YonatanKof/wwape-next/content/design/constructed-safety.md

 tags: ['Creative']
 ---

-The city is working it all day through – A collage of crane and construction sites
+The city is working it all day through

-![A collage of crane and construction sites](/designs/constructed-safety/constructed-safety.webp)
+![A collage of crane and construction sites](/designs/constructed-safety/constructed-safety.webp) *A collage of crane and construction sites*